TrustFinity/patdryburgh.com/about.md

 ## Colophon

 This site is built with [Jekyll](https://jekyllrb.com) and hosted on [Github](https://pages.github.com).
 Freight and Freight Sans are served by [Typekit](http://typekit.com).
 The illustration of me is by [Courtney Make](https://twitter.com/courtneymake?lang=en).

+I use [Cushion][cu]* to plan projects, track my time, and invoice my clients.
+It's the best tool I've found for managing my freelance business.
+[Sign up today][csu] to get your first month free on me.

 Growing up, I enjoyed watching directors' commentaries of my favourite movies.
 I love learning how people do what they do and think what they think.
 In web design and development, the closest comparison to a director's commentary is getting to see the actual code someone wrote to produce a site.
 You can see how this site is made by viewing the public repo on [Github][gb].